RomanSpector/CompactRaidFrame/README.md

 # CompactRaidFrame
-## Backport LossOfControl from retail for 3.3.5a
+## Backport CompactRaidFrame from retail for 3.3.5a

 ## Open -main folder in zip and copy CompactRaidFrame folder to AddOns